Yukshin Gardan Sar

-Yukshin Gardan Sar was first climbed in 1984, by a Pakistani-Austrian group, led by Rudolf Wurzer.
+Yukshin Gardan Sar was first climbed on June 26, 1984, by a Pakistani-Austrian group, led by Rudolf Wurzer.
 They ascended via the South Ridge, which they accessed via the Yazghil Glacier on the west side of the peak.

 The second ascent followed very shortly after the first, on July 23, 1984.
 A Pakistani-Japanese group that had been on the mountain simultaneously with the first ascent party switched from their unworkable North Ridge route to make an alpine style ascent of the first ascent route on the South Ridge.